sreejagopu/cs330project/README.md

 random is excecuted.

 ### Testing
-This program has been tested on jupyter and has worked.
+This program has been tested on visual studios and has worked.
 The first part is user in put, you can put any 5 digit access code and then for the locking/unlokcing, type the access code followed by 4 or 1 depending on wether you want to lock or unlock.
+You can use either visual studios or python compiler to execute the program.